zkonstas/Lever/README.md

 This calls the built in Lever command output with the argument “hello world\n”, which is a string of characters surrounded by double quotes. output will print its arguments to standard output, which in our case is “hello world\n”.
 The \n represents a newline character, which causes the output to advance to the next line (like hitting the return key in any text editor).
 Numbers may also be printed, but text should always be surrounded by double quotes.
 We talk more about input and output later in the tutorial.

-Lastly, statements must end with a semicolon “;”, which functions like a period in a sentence.
+Lastly, statements must end with a semicolon ";", which functions like a period in a sentence.

 ### A Simple Query

 The sample program in this section illustrates one of the main use cases of our language.
-Getting data from a social network and outputting the results.
+Getting data from a social network (Twitter) and outputting the results.
 The program is displayed below:

 	program {
 		var result;